What is the Cat Eyes Meaning? 7 Eye Shapes Explained

 cat eyes meaning

-Certain actions and movements of the eyes are important markers for understanding your cat’s state of mind.
+Certain eye movements are distinct markers for understanding your cat’s state of mind.

 The Unblinking Stare